kschuler/guide/current/how-to-run.md

 ##### Before the subject arrives:
 - Get subject and condition information from subject tracking sheet.
 -  Setup the experiment with [Atom](https://atom.io/packages/psychopy). ([silent video demonstration below](#how-to-setup-the-experiment-with-atom))
+- Make sure you are ready to record the complete study with Audacity

 ##### While you are running the subject:
 - Read all instructions to participant and offer a sticker at all breaks